-This is how I created the comparison table as a whole.
-In this article, I wanted to make it clear that in WordPress, by choosing the right plugin anyone can perform a heavy task very smoothly.
-Here in this piece of writing, I showed how the Ninja Tables plugin makes things easy as an example.
+This is how I have created the comparison table as a whole.
+In this article, I wanted to make it clear that in WordPress, anyone can perform a heavy task very smoothly with the help of the right plugin.
+In this piece of writing, I have shown how the Ninja Tables plugin makes things easy as an example.
 It made my task very smooth and comfortable.
 Most importantly, the good thing is that this plugin is fully responsive in type in the market.